sameeul/cuda_capstone/README.md

 # Data

-We have used the image data from [Nagao Y _et al._](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7353138/) to train and test the model.
+We used the image data from [Nagao Y _et al._](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7353138/) to train and test the model.
 The image data consists of the following staining channels:

 * Hoechst: This channel captures the DNA material present in a cell and can be used to differentiate between G1/S and G2 stages.